mbredel/thesis-template/README.md

 ### Changing the Citation Style

-By default, this template uses the IEEE Numeric style for citations.
-The IEEE citation style includes in-text citations, numbered in square brackets, which refer to the full citation listed in the reference list at the end of the paper.
-The reference list is organized numerically, not alphabetically.
-For examples, see the [IEEE Editorial Style Manual](http://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE_Style_Manual.pdf).
+By default, this template uses the IEEE Alphabetic style for citatons.
+The IEEE citation style includes in-text citations in square brackets, which refer to the full citation listed in the reference list at the end of the paper.
+The reference list is organized alphabetically.

-However, if you prefer to uses the IEEE Alphabetic style for citations you can do so.
+However, if you prefer to uses the old IEEE Numeric style for citations you can do so.
 To this end, you have to change lines 90 and 91 of _classicthesis-config.tex_:

 ```
- %style=numeric-comp,%
+ style=numeric-comp,%
- style=alphabetic,%
+ %style=alphabetic,%
 ```